SyedAsadRazaDevops/MongoDB-Performance-Monitoring-commands-tools-tips/README.md

 2- **mongotop**
 The mongotop command gives you information on MongoDB’s read and write operations, exposed in read time and printed by default, every second.

+There are also commands that you can run from within the MongoDB instance itself including

+**serverStatus** – returns the general status of the database, **dbStats** – returns the storage statistics for a selected database, **collStats** – returns the statistics on the collection level, **replSetGetStatus** – returns the status of the replica set from the perspective of local MongoDB server on which you will run the command.